 The following are some examples of the many configurations possible with an indicator:

 As with many dashboard elements, the indicator has a title area, an area for the visualization, and a description area (for more information, see Configure an element).
-On an indicator, the area for the visualization can be divided into three areas: top, middle, and bottom.
-Each area is optional and can display text.
+On an indicator, you can divide the area for the visualization into three areas: top, middle, and bottom.
+Each area is optional and can display unique text.
 This text can be any combination of the indicator's value, its reference value (if specified), a predefined list of calculations, or hard-coded text.
 As the indicator is resized, the text displayed in the top, middle, and bottom areas scales to fit the size of the indicator.

 The predefined calculations available for an indicator are shown in the following table.
-They can be inserted into the top, middle, or bottom text fields by clicking Fields .
+You can insert them into the top, middle, or bottom text fields by clicking the Insert fields button .

 Value - Reference